2sn/starfit-server/README.md

 New model databases can be added to `/var/www/html/data/db`.
 This path is publicly accessible at `https://<ip-address>/data`, but it won't be included in the PyPI build unless it is also added to the data download hashlist.

+The labels in the webpage database list are specified in the file `/var/www/html/data/db/labels`.
+The dropdown menu is dynamically populated when the page is loaded.
+If no label is specified, a label is extracted from the filename.

+# Adding new smaple stars
+Note: the follow instructions only add new sample to the web application, and does *not* add them to the StarFit PyPI package.
+To add new files to StarFit, follow the [instructions on the StarFit repo](https://github.com/conradtchan/starfit#adding-new-data-files).

+New sample stars can be added to `/var/www/html/data/stars`.
+This path is publicly accessible at `https://<ip-address>/data`, but it won't be included in the PyPI build unless it is also added to the stars download hashlist.

-The labels in the webpage dropdown menu are specified in the file `/var/www/html/data/db/labels`.
+The labels in the webpage dropdown menu are specified in the file `/var/www/html/data/stars/labels`.
 The dropdown menu is dynamically populated when the page is loaded.
 If no label is specified, a label is extracted from the filename.

 # Troubleshooting jobs
 All user jobs are run via RQ (Redis Queue) workers in combination with a Redis database.
 If there are jobs failing for seemingly unknown reasons, try restarting the Redis and RQ workers services